msrasys/nnscaler/docs/source/parallel_module.md

     - `pipeline_nmicros`: the number of microbatches in the pipeline.
     - `pipeline_nstages`: the number of stages in the pipeline.
     - `pipeline_scheduler`: the scheduler name for the pipeline.
 Current we support four schedulers in training `1f1b`/`1f1b_plus`/`gpipe`/`chimera_direct` (4 stages pipeline only), and one scheduler in inference `infer_pipe`.
-    - `pas_config`: the configuration for the PAS policy.
+    - `pas_config`: the configuration for the PAS policy (partition-assign-schedule policy, which describes how to place all computations across devices.
+For details, please refer to [PAS Policies](#pas-policies)).
     It is a dictionary, and will be used by the PAS policy.
-Please note different PAS will have different configurations, and please check the PAS policy for details.
+    Please note different PAS will have different configurations, You can also put any other settings that can affect code generation here. but please prefix the keys with `_` to avoid conflicts with PAS configurations.
-4. User configuration
-    - user_config: the user configuration,which is used to decide whether skipping compiling and reusing the previously compiled parallel module.
-It has two categories of configuration:
+    - `user_config`: the user configuration, which is used to decide whether skipping compiling and reusing the previously traced graph.
-        - `graph`: the graph related configuration, which is used to decide whether skipping graph generation only.
-        - `code`: if it has changed, the code will be regenerated.

 Note:
 1. You can put any custom configurations in `user_config`.
 The assumption is different `user_config` should generate different graph/code.
 So if the user config is changed, we will regenerate the graph/code automatically.
 Here are some examples: